brueningf/climate-watchtower/README.md

 III.
 System security and data integrity

-- Result processing: a consumer reads from the alert queue and stores structured alert records in MySQL.
+- Result processing: a consumer reads from the alert queue and stores structured alert records in PostgreSQL/TimescaleDB.
 - Secured API access: REST endpoints (for example, `/api/alerts`) are protected using Spring Security so only authenticated clients can query results.

 ## Getting started (development)

-1. Start backend services required by the app (RabbitMQ, ScyllaDB, MySQL).
+1. Start backend services required by the app (RabbitMQ, TimescaleDB).
 Use Docker Compose or local services as appropriate.
 2. Build and run the Spring Boot application with Gradle:

    ```bash